Hussain-Naik/PP2-Namaaz-Display/README.md

 ## User stories

 ### First time visitor goals
-- As a first time visitor I want to know what time each islamic prayer is
+- As a first time visitor I want to find what time prayers are so i can perform my salaah
-- As a first time visitor I want the site Responsive on my device
+- As a first time visitor I want the site Responsive on my device so that i can benifit from prayer times in any situation
-- As a first time visitor I want the site to be easy to navigate
+- As a first time visitor I want the site to be easy to navigate so i do not waste much time

 ### Returning visitor goals
-- As a returning visitor I want to know how long remaining for current prayer
+- As a returning visitor I want to know how long remaining for current prayer so i can adjust my schedule

 ### Frequent visitor goals
-- As a Frequent visitor I want to know prayer times in different cities
+- As a Frequent visitor I want to know prayer times in different cities when am traveling
 - As a Frequent visitor I want to know next day prayer times to avoid missing my prayers

 ---